ScotDex/LootHistoryRetrieval/README.md

 Little something I came up with, powershell script to run on your local desktop – will quietly retrieve your latest exported loot sheet and present it on your desktop as a spreadsheet

+Additionally a free network diagnotics tool provided by CCP.

 ## Table of Contents

 - [Installation](#installation)